 Since moving to Regina, Alexander and his wife, Muriel, (who has been steadfast in her support of his career and his call to ministry), became members of St. Philip’s congregation.
 Over the last several years, Alexander has been taking courses through the Qu’Appelle School for Mission and Ministry and a semester of Anglican Studies at the College of Emmanuel and St. Chad in Saskatoon.
 He will continue theological training through QSMM.

-On October 17, 2020, Alexander became a Transitional Deacon, in training to become a priest.
+On June 12, 2021, Alexander was ordained and is now a priest.
 His main areas of responsibility at Immanuel Anglican Church are promoting Indigenous Ministry and Worship Services, and promotion and implementation of the Truth and Reconciliation Commission ‘Calls to Action.’

 Winna was born in St. John’s, Newfoundland, and spent her formative years in the Maritimes.
 She has also lived in Ottawa and Tucson, Arizona.